Home Sailing La Rochelle The Boat Shop Directing Actor PROUT OWNERS ASSOCIATION Links Contact Sailing info la Rochelle

 The prices in winter months are half that of the high Summer for visitors.

-Try not to get too excited about the prices - there is a minimum of a 4 year waiting list for a permanent berth for your boat in La Rochelle.
-Also consider the fact the waiting list is pretty corrupt and not in any way transparent!
+Try not to get too excited about the prices - there is a minimum of a 1 year waiting list for a permanent berth for your boat in La Rochelle.

 When you apply to go on the list for either or both the Vieux Port or Les Minimes you pay a annual charge of €15.
 The Port Office will invoice you.